jain-eti/UIDAI-Data-Hackathon-26/README.md

 # LIMITATIONS
-Scheme deadline is assumed due to lack of official records The dataset provided does not contain data over a continuous date
+Scheme deadline is assumed due to lack of official records The dataset provided does not contain data over a continuous timeframe